WHAT IS IT?

 CoNet is a series of information screens in Rothbury and the Coquet Valley, displaying information on community events, activities and opportunities.

-Screens are located in prominent areas with internet access, and they can be updated remotely in a minute or two.
-The project arises from a similar scheme in Glendale, where they had a number of screens like the one shown here, and are part of a Newcastle University research project into how technology can help rural communities.
+The project arose from a similar scheme in Glendale, where they had a number of screens like the one shown here, and are part of a Newcastle University research project into how technology can help rural communities.

 Development was by Stuart Nicholson who gave a presentation to interested groups and individuals in the Parish Hall back in the autumn of 2016, and it was decided to see what the system could do for Rothbury and Coquetdale.

-The project has funded development and initial implementation costs, and because there is already a well-established information flow through the Upper Coquetdale News Group (which publishes the local "Over The Bridges" magazine), it was decided to have CoNet work with the group.
+The project funded development and initial implementation costs, and because there is already a well-established information flow through the Upper Coquetdale News Group (which publishes the local "Over The Bridges" magazine), it was decided to have CoNet work with the group.

 If you have any questions, would like to host a screen, would like information displayed or would like to volunteer to help (either assisting with the editorial work, liaising with those who would like to host a screen or with installing screens) please get in touch via email to admin@conet.uk.